theriley106/BabelPoetry/README.md

 Well it turns out this idea of text generation is a growing area of research in computer science, and a number of academic and institutional researchers are making breakthroughs in the field.
 A perfect example of this can be found in OpenAI's GPT-2 model, which is an unsupervised language model that is capable of generating text that's completely indistiguishable from human words.

-A number of conversational AI applications are based on a fine-tuned version of GPT-2's language model -- this prompted the question:

-### What if we could finetune GPT-2's language model on a dataset of poetry?
+A number of conversational AI applications are based on a fine-tuned version of GPT-2's language model -- this prompted the question: **What if we could finetune GPT-2's language model on a dataset of poetry?**

 Hypothetically speaking, if we had a large enough dataset of text and the computing power required, we could use transfer learning to *fine-tune* the GPT-2 model to create poetry.

 Machine learning models are trained on large datasets of previous work and the models are able to create new pieces that are directly influenced by prior work.
-In a sense this is removing (or at least heavily abstracting away) the poet away from the poetry, but from my perspective this is actually synthesizing the ideas and style of thousands of other poets
+In a sense this is removing (or at least heavily abstracting away) the poet away from the poetry, but from my perspective this is actually synthesizing the ideas and style of thousands of other poets to create something new.

-One characteristic that I've noticed throughout our class is that oftentimes the same poem can be interepreted differently by different readers -- this is especially true with abstract poetry.

-Computer generated poetry is an interesting branching point from this idea, and it prompts the question -- if you train a neural net on hundreds of thousands of poems, would the new words generated and inspired by the training data be a poem?
+## What is it

-# How It's Made
+## How It's Made

-## Step 1 - Gathering The Dataset
+### Step 1 - Gathering The Dataset

 So unfortunately, there weren't a ton of options available for large datasets of poems, and I knew I needed

-### Plan A - ProjectGutenberg
+#### Plan A - ProjectGutenberg

 I was able to find something called Project Gutenburg, which is a project that works to maintain an archive of public domain books and poetry.
 Project Gutenberg also has a well documented public API, so it was easy enough to write a script that looped through and downloaded every piece of abstract poetry in the public domain: